 You can access the Parent View survey via this link.

 If there are minor problems concerning illness or

 accidents at school these can usually be dealt with by the staff.
 However, it is important that parents can be contacted if a more serious problem arises.
-It is vital therefore that emergency contact addresses and telephone numbers for parents or close relations/friends are kept up to date.
-If these change please inform school in writing.
+It is vital therefore that emergency contact addresses and telephone numbers for parents or relations are kept up to date.
+If these change please inform school immediately.

-If you need to report your child’s absence, parents should telephone school on 01254 247156 before 9:30 am to let us know or alternatively via the online notification form located on our Contact Us page.
-Otherwise we may think something untoward has happened to your child on the journey to school.
+For safeguarding reasons, it is important that we are made aware of the reasons for any absence your child has from school during term time.
+If you need to report your child’s absence, parents/carers should telephone school 01254 247156 before 8.45 am each day to let us know or alternatively via the online notification form located on our Contact Us page.

 COOLKIDZ @Langho (out of school and holiday club) based in the Langho and Billington Community Centre (adjacent to school), is registered to provide childcare for up to 50 children aged 4-11 years.
 It is open from 7.30 am until 9.00 am for breakfast and 3.30 pm until 6.00 pm after school during term time.
 In the school holidays we are open 8.00 am until 5.30 pm.
 For more information visit the COOLKIDZ page.